hexaxsoftwares/houx.js/README.md

 The values will be used in interpolating template strings instead of the default curly brace patterns within the present widget.

-hexax offers flexibility in rendering your UI widgets.
+houx offers flexibility in rendering your UI widgets.

 You have two options for rendering your UI widgets: using template strings or the `el` Hyperscript function through render .